Articles | Volume 5, issue 2

 Short summary

-We demonstrate the feasibility of imaging vertical freezing boundaries using borehole-GPR in an experimental geological latent heat storage, where a part of a shallow quaternary aquifer is frozen.
-To get insight on the current thermal state in the subsurface the dimension of the frozen volume is assessed.
-We show, that a combination of crosshole and reflection measurements enables to image the ice body with high accuracy in the, for GPR, challenging environment of saturated sediments.
+We demonstrate the feasibility of imaging vertical freezing boundaries using borehole ground-penetrating radar (GPR) in experimental geological latent heat storage, where part of a shallow Quaternary aquifer is frozen.
+To gain insights into the current thermal state in the subsurface, we assess the frozen volume dimension.
+We show that a combination of crosshole and reflection measurements allows us to image the ice body with high accuracy in the challenging environment of saturated sediments.

 Mareike Ließ and Ali Sakhaee